 The extensive archive of British producer and theater and ballet executive Sir Donald Albery (1914-1988) provides a comprehensive record of his career spanning the years 1945-1975, his involvement with professional organizations, and his role as a founding member and director of Anglia Television, the commercial counterpart to the BBC.
 Between 1953 and 1978 Albery presented one hundred nineteen plays in his four theaters—the Criterion, Wyndham's Theatre, the New Theatre (now named the Albery), and the Piccadilly—and seventy-nine additional plays outside the Wyndham's Theatres Limited group.
 His first production was Graham Greene's first play, The Living Room (1953).
 The Albery records provide a comprehensive portrait of Albery's involvement with post-war British theater.
 Materials include correspondence, photographs, audition notes, biographical information on actors, Lord Chamberlain's licenses, scripts, prompt copies, tapes, minutes of meetings, published books and journals, lighting and sound plots, set diagrams, details of costume and scenery, stage managers' reports, musical scores, posters, programs, and news clippings.
 Financial records include profit and loss statements, box office receipts, records of investments, treasury statements, and details of royalties and film rights.

-The papers of British actor, director, and producer Frederick Harold Frith Banbury (b.
-1912) consist of scripts, correspondence, posters, programs, photographs, scrapbooks, reviews, and financial records pertaining to his career, beginning in 1926.
+The papers of British actor, director, and producer Frederick Harold Frith Banbury (1912-2008) consist of scripts, correspondence, posters, programs, photographs, scrapbooks, reviews, and financial records pertaining to his career, beginning in 1926.

 The collection of Robert Downing (1914-1975) includes approximately ten thousand volumes, hard cover and paper-bound, scripts, blueprints, costume plates, stills, stage photos, playbills, inscribed material, memorabilia, and scrapbooks from Downing's twenty-two years as a Broadway production stage manager, plus scrapbooks covering his early experience in tent shows, showboats, and films.
-Published materials relate mainly to acting, directing, staging, and scene design for the theater.
+Published materials relate mainly to acting, directing, producing, and scene design for the theater.
 Other forms of entertainment represented in the collection are motion pictures, television and radio, vaudeville, magic, ballet, and the circus.
 The collection includes over one hundred playscripts, and over five hundred photographs of theater personalities by Carl Van Vechten.
+(See Costume & Set Design.)